daniel-nagy/transporter/packages/core/README.md

 <sup>_Module_</sup>

 The Transporter protocol is type agnostic.
 In order to provide type-safety a subprotocol is required.
 The subprotocol restricts what types may be included in function IO.
-For example, if the subprotocol is JSON then only JSON data types may be input or output from remote functions.
+For example, if the data type of a subprotocol is JSON then only JSON data types may be input or output from remote functions.

 In addition, Transporter can perform recursive RPC if certain subprotocol and network conditions are met.
 Recursive RPC means functions or proxies may be included in function IO.
 This is an interesting concept because it allows state between processes to be held on the call stack.
 For example, recursive RPC allows Observables to be used for pub-sub.